Ultra High Energy Fermions: Possible Consequences

 It can be seen that (\ref{wA}) and (\ref{wB}) are Schrodinger equations and so solvable.
 However (\ref{wC}) couples $\phi$ and $\chi$.
 In fact we have

 In the case if

 we can easily verify that

 is a solution.\\ That is $\phi$ and $\chi$ belong to opposite values of $E (m \ne 0)$.
 The above shows that K-G equation mixes the positive and negative energy solutions.
-Solutions with predominantly positive energies represent particles while those where negative energies predominate represent anti particles.If on the other hand $|mc^2| <<1$, then (\ref{2.27}) shows that $\chi$ and $\phi$ are of same energy that is $m_0 c^2 \approx 0$ that is $m_0 = 0$.
+If on the other hand $|mc^2| <<1$, then (\ref{2.27}) shows that $\chi$ and $\phi$ are of same energy that is $m_0 c^2 \approx 0$ that is $m_0 = 0$.
 This shows that if $\phi$ and $\chi$ both have the same sign for $E$, that is there is no mixing of positive and negative energy, then the rest mass $m_0$ vanishes.
 Further we are now in a position to argue that solutions with a single sign of the energy have no rest mass.
 A non vanishing rest mass requires the mixing of both signs of energy.
 Indeed it is a well known fact that for solutions which are localized about a point $x_0$ in the $\delta$ function sense, both signs of the energy solutions are required to be superposed \cite{schweber}.
 This is because only positive energy solutions or only negative energy solutions do not form a complete set.
 Interestingly the same is true for localization about a time instant $t_0$.\\ Further, we observe that

 Let us write (\ref{wC}) as `(with $\hbar = 1 = c)$

 and similarly we have

 We now observe that in Quantum Field Theory, a sub space of the full Hilbert can exhibit the complex or non Hermitian Hamiltonian of the type encountered above.\\ Writing $H = M - \imath N$ as before we have